mijailfigo/mijailfigo.github.io/_projects/grow.md

     </div>
 </div>

 The project includes an ambitious dissemination and communication plan targeting academic scholars, policy makers, managers of European Higher Education, and Higher Education Students.
-As such, the GROW project aims at strengthening the Social Dimension of the European Higher Education Area and contributes to the UN Sustainable Development Goals 4 (quality education) and 10 (reduce inequality).
+As such, the GROW project aims at strengthening the [Social Dimension](https://ehea.info/page-social-dimension) of the European Higher Education Area and contributes to the UN Sustainable Development Goals 4 ([quality education](https://www.un.org/sustainabledevelopment/education/)) and 10 ([reduce inequality](https://www.un.org/sustainabledevelopment/inequality/).

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">